Wood ash is helpful in the garden. Commonly used as a soil amendment, it is a good source of calcium, potassium, phosphorus, and magnesium.

 Some soils naturally lack these minerals in abundance, while others need fortification.

-Also found in ashes are minerals like sodium and magnesium.
-In much smaller amounts, you will also find copper, boron, sulfur, zinc, and molybdenum.
+Minerals like sodium and magnesium are also found in ashes.
+You will also find much smaller amounts of copper, boron, sulfur, zinc, and molybdenum.

-While it seems to have a bit of everything, one item it lacks is nitrogen.
-Therefore, in areas with nitrogen-poor soil, add a specialty supplement or fertilizer containing nitrogen.
+However, while wood ash has a bit of everything, it lacks nitrogen.
+Therefore, add a specialty supplement or fertilizer containing nitrogen in areas with nitrogen-poor soil.

 Plants That Grow Well in Soil Containing Wood Ash

-However, do not use it on crops like tomatoes, potatoes, peppers, radishes, carrots, cucumbers, raspberries, and blueberries.
-Firewood ash is also not good for rhododendrons, marigolds, nasturtiums, and azaleas, as these are plants that prefer acidic soil.
+However, please do not use it on crops like tomatoes, potatoes, peppers, radishes, carrots, cucumbers, raspberries, and blueberries.
+Firewood ash is also not good for rhododendrons, marigolds, nasturtiums, and azaleas, as these plants prefer acidic soil.

 Therefore, before adding wood ash to plants or the surrounding soil, purchase a soil test kit and test the pH of your soil.